How can I start to work on a bachelor/master thesis?

 How many pages should I write?

 The easy answer is 12 for seminar work and around 40 for bachelor/ master thesis.
-But actually this is the wrong question.
+But actually, this is the wrong question.
 We value quality more than quantity.
 Therefore, you have the freedom of study to write as many pages as needed to express your research.
 Usually, people write between 12 – 20 for seminar works.
 There has been excellent seminar/ bachelor /master thesis with only a few pages, but others with many pages (seminar: 40 pages Bachelor/master 150 pages).
 It is really up to your project, say what you have to say, don’t blow up your thesis artificially with unrelated words and graphs.

 How many references should I cite?

 The easy answer is 12 references.
 Again, we value quality more than quantity.
 Therefore, you have the freedom to add as many references as you want.
 The scientific rationale for citing is: Whenever you claim something that is not your work, you need to refer to the initial author.
-You also need to refer to other authors to positioning your own work and contribution to the body of knowledge within the community.
+You also need to refer to other authors to position your own work and contribution to the body of knowledge within the community.

 What to deliver at the deadline?